-DM2 workshops began in Sierra Leone in 2011, headed up by Pleroma Bible Church.
-Tommy Northcott is the regional ministry director (RMD) for this field, and Michael Turay, a long time contact of Pleroma Bible Church, is the field director.
+DM2 workshops began in Sierra Leone in 2011, headed up by Tullahoma Bible Church.
+Tommy Northcott is the regional ministry director (RMD) for this field, and Michael Turay, a long-time contact of Tullahoma Bible Church, is the field director.

 God is doing wonderful things in this beautiful country, even in the midst of a growing Muslim influence.
 Based on geographical location, Michael Turay has divided the core group of disciple makers into five groups and appointed a leader for each group.
 These groups are teaching the DM2 material in their area, as well as helping each other put on workshops.

 The DM2 curriculums taught so far in Sierra Leone are: Romans 1-8; Romans 9-16; Old Testament Panorama; Life of Christ; New Testament Panorama; Galatians, Daniel, Colossians, and Revelation.
-In February 2019 Pastor Clay Ward and Tommy Northcott will be teaching 1 Corinthians.
+In February 2019 Pastor Clay Ward and Tommy Northcott taught 1 Corinthians.